The Best Tips To Reducing Membership Churn Rate

 Because every organization is different, there is no one size fits all approach to knowing what kind of profile is at risk.
 There are a few best practices to put into place that will help identify the right persona to look out for:

 Don’t force a fit.
 This tip comes straight from the core of Springly’s business model.
-We believe that if you have to spend a significant amount of time convincing someone that your offer is the best one, then they are not the right member for you.
+We believe that if you have to spend a significant amount of time convincing customers that your offer is the best one, then they are not the right fit for you.
 If you feel hesitation or resistance after a few interactions, let them go.
 It is better to invest your time in members that see your immediate value and let the others come back when they are ready.
 Even if you need the cash flow, members who churn cost you money in time and resources, which negates the capital they brought in with their dues.
-Members that have been potentially talked into a membership are prime personas to look out for.
+Members that have been potentially talked into membership are prime personas to look out for.